yodkwtf/node-express-course/07-file-upload/readme.md

 2. Get All Products in `productController.js`

-   - Used to get the list of all products
+   - Use mongoose **find** method to get all the products
-   - Uses GET method
+   - Send the products as the response

 3. Upload Product Image in `uploadsController.js`